module-federation/module-federation-examples/README.md

 <img src="https://ssl.google-analytics.com/collect?v=1&t=event&ec=email&ea=open&t=event&tid=UA-120967034-1&z=1589682154&cid=ae045149-9d17-0367-bbb0-11c41d92b411&dt=ModuleFederationExamples&dp=/email/ModuleFederationExamplesRoot">

-Module federation will work with any type of file that youre able to import, that webpack underestands how to process.
-It is not a JS only, or react only feature.
+Module federation will work with any type of file that youre able to import, that Webpack understands how to process.
+It is not a JS only, or React only feature.
 Images, CSS, JSON, WASM, and anything else can be federated.

 # Companies using Module Federation